 Fiberglass paddle shafts are strong and can withstand some abuse.
 A common choice for touring and recreation, the mid-range paddles often have fiberglass blades and carbon shafts.
 This allows for a compromise in weight, price, and durability.

 A wooden paddle, similar to fiberglass paddles, is light and inexpensive.
-Wood paddles are a popular choice for some people, even though they won’t be seen very often.
+Wood paddles are famous for some people, even though they won’t be seen very often.
 Wooden paddles can be durable and robust and last for a long time.

 The shaft is lighter than aluminum paddles and will feel warm to the touch.
 Be aware, however, that they will need to be maintained, including varnishing and sanding.